Shark School with Dr. Erich Ritter at Oceanfox

 Is there any food on board the boat, or do we come back at lunchtime?

 We leave the dock at Cape Eleuthera Resort & Marina around 8:30am and should be back by 1-1:30pm from the practical application.
-You bring your lunch or have one made up at the restaurant, a packed lunch for about US $12, - order and take it after breakfast.
+You bring your lunch or have one made up at the restaurant, a packed lunch for about US $12, - the restaurant is not open for breakfast, you can pick up your lunch the evening before.

 Are we doing night dives?